tunabenson/letsTalkApp/README.md

    ```bash
    npx expo start
    ```
-   This command will start the Expo developer tools in your browser.
+   This command will start the Expo developer tools in console.

 ## Running the App

 Once you start the application with Expo, you can:
-- **Run on iOS Simulator/Android Emulator**: Click on `Run on iOS simulator` or `Run on Android emulator` in the Expo developer tools opened in the browser.
+- **Run on iOS Simulator/Android Emulator**: Click on `Run on iOS simulator` or `Run on Android emulator` in the Expo developer tools.
 - **Run on Your Device**: Scan the QR code with the Expo Go app (available in the App Store and Google Play) on your iOS or Android device.

 ## Troubleshooting